delormev/bolivia-2017/story/Bolivia_longform.md

 ### Day 9 (Jan.
 6th): Natural reserve

 4AM start with bad headache due to altitude.
-It's super dark outside.
+It's still night outside.

 Driver gets lost trying to find out first stop, el árbol de piedra.
 He doesn't have a map or GPS.
 We asked a passing car for directions.

 After el árbol de piedra, we stop at the beautiful ... lake and have breakfast nearby.